 Types: Submission, Presentation

-Categories: Business, economics, STEM
+Categories: Business, economics, Mathematics, Science, STEM

 The Modeling the Future Challenge (MTF) is a new academic competition where 11th and 12th grade high school students are challenged to develop and present their own mathematical models describing how they envision a new technology or industry will change the future.
 Successful submissions to the MTF Challenge will provide findings supported by mathematical computations.
 Through this challenge, students will apply mathematics to better understand cutting-edge technologies and their effects on the world.
 The 2017-2018 challenge topic is on Autonomous Vehicles, one of the fastest moving, exciting, and game-changing technologies of our time.
 So get your engines started and get ready to model the future!